bluewitch/dwulf-manifesto/Obsidian Vault/Synthetic_Intelligence/NINA.md

 # DevOp Diva
-NINA's secondary functions are lesser known, but no less powerful, she is a one stop shop for the software engineering of Rust development for creating Ink!
-Swanky and Phat contracts along with the DevOps, for engineering of the software containers, and lambda services with the Substrate that goes along with it.
+NINA's secondary functions are lesser known, but no less powerful, she is a one stop shop for the software engineering of Rust development for creating Solidity, Vyper, Ink!
+Swanky and Phat contracts along with the DevOps, for engineering of the software containers, and lambda services with JAM and the Substrate that goes along with it.

 The secondary capability has more utility than her primary function of security, but exist for her to build the software tools, to make her primary function unassailable, this is done in a memory safe language (Rust in our case) and is orchestrated within Docker containers by K8 and cloud hosting.